syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-forms.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Forms/Remove-the-form-fields-form-the-existing-PDF-document).

 ## Importing FDF file to PDF

 FDF stands for Forms Data Format.
 FDF is a file format for representing form data and annotations that are contained in a PDF form.
 You can import the FDF file to PDF using [ImportDataFDF](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Parsing.PdfLoadedForm.html#Syncfusion_Pdf_Parsing_PdfLoadedForm_ImportDataFDF_System_Byte___) method in [PdfLoadedForm](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Parsing.PdfLoadedForm.html) class.